andyperlitch/vim/README.md

 Hope it works.

+Use iTerm.
+Terminal.app won't let you use the mouse for some reason.

 Vim takes a long time to get the settings the way you want them so I made some shortcuts:
 ,ev  :  edit vimrc (NORMAL MODE)
 K    :  use while in vimrc to open settings documentation, hopefully to the setting your cursor is over (NORMAL MODE)